Local Regulations

 City Requirements

-- Inspection Certification: A certified inspection must be conducted prior to re-renting to confirm that the property meets health and safety standards.
+- Occupancy Permits: An occupancy permit must be obtained for each new tenant to confirm that the property meets health and safety standards.

-- Lead Paint Disclosure: If the property was built before 1978, landlords must provide tenants with information regarding lead paint hazards.
+- Lead Paint Disclosure: If the property was built before 1978, landlords must provide tenants with a lead paint disclosure form.

 State Requirements